jimmc/jraceman/README-dev.md

 ### Add server code

 When adding a new composite type, select an existing composite type to use as a template, such as the eventinfo type.
 In each of the following directories, copy that file to the corresponding file with your new type name, and edit the new file appropriately.
+Each composite type file includes an access interface in the domain file that defines the signatures of the methods used to load and save the data objects defined in that file, and an implementation of that access interface in the dbrepo file.

 * `dbrepo`
   * This is where you define the body of the methods to load and save data from the database, matching the interface definition in the corresponding domain file.
+All code that uses SQL statements should go into this directory.
 * `domain`
   * This is where you define your composite struct types.
 You can define as many types as you want.
-  * Your access interface can include methods to load and save data using whatever method signatures makes sense to you.
+  * Your access interface can include methods to load and save data using whatever method signatures make sense to you.

-In addition, edit the following files, look for the type name you are using as your source template, then copy that line for your new type:
+In addition, edit the following files, look for the type name you are using as your source template, then copy that line for your new access interface type:

 * `dbrepo/repos.go` (three places; do not add a line to the TableEntries function)
 * `domain/repos.do`